-Summary: The Centers for Medicare & Medicaid Services modified NCD 382 to establish formal Medicare coverage for renal denervation (RDN) for uncontrolled hypertension, effective March 25, 2026.
-Here's what billing teams need to do.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for renal denervation (RDN) for uncontrolled hypertension, with an effective date of May 15, 2026.
+Here's what billing teams need to know before that date.

 Field Detail